2010 AFL Grand Final: Grand final sprint

 The final of the grand final sprint was held at half-time of the first final.
-It was won by Luke Miles from the St Kilda Football Club, with Tim Golds from the Greater Western Sydney Giants and Lewis Jetta from the Sydney Swans finishing second and third respectively.
+It was won by Luke Miles from St Kilda, with Tim Golds from Greater Western Sydney and Lewis Jetta from Sydney finishing second and third respectively.

 Aftermath

 The draw immediately sparked debate about the practice of staging a full-length replay instead of playing extra time.
-After the game, the two captains, Nick Maxwell of Collingwood and Nick Riewoldt of St Kilda, both stated that they would have preferred an extra time period; Maxwell was particularly scathing of the arrangement, labeling it an "absolute joke" in an interview immediately after the final siren, but the full replay was not without its supporters, with Collingwood coach Michael Malthouse pledging his support to the traditional arrangement in his post-match press conference.
+After the game, the two captains, Nick Maxwell of Collingwood and Nick Riewoldt of St Kilda, both stated that they would have preferred an extra time period; Maxwell was particularly scathing of the arrangement, labelling it an "absolute joke" in an interview immediately after the final siren, but the full replay was not without its supporters, with Collingwood coach Michael Malthouse pledging his support to the traditional arrangement in his post-match press conference.

 Within a few days of the grand final, the organisers of several events already scheduled for 2 October made the commercial decision to reschedule their events to avoid a clash with the replay.
 The inaugural A-League derby clash between cross-town teams the Melbourne Victory and new franchise Melbourne Heart was postponed for 8 October to maximise promotion and publicity opportunities.
-The Victorian Racing Club moved the Turnbull Stakes to 3 October.
+The Victoria Racing Club moved the Turnbull Stakes to 3 October.
 Cricket Victoria delayed the opening of the Victorian Premier Cricket season to the following weekend.
-The Chris Mainwaring Legends Match, which raises money for Perth's Telethon was moved to 9 October.
+The Chris Mainwaring Legends Match, which raises money for Perth's Telethon, was moved to 9 October.
 The scheduling of several AFL post-season events was also affected: Collingwood's Copeland Trophy presentation was rescheduled to December, and the start of trade week and the father–son bidding meeting were moved from 4 to 5 October (with trade week shortened by one day).
 Many players had to reschedule their post-season holiday plans to be available to play in the replay.

+In the grand final edition of the TV show Before the Game, Geelong's Harry Taylor predicted the draw and the subsequent Collingwood victory the next week.

 On Tuesday 28 September, the AFL announced a rule change such that any player who had played in the drawn grand final but missed the replay, through omission or injury, would still receive a premiership medallion if his team was victorious.
 Under previous rules, players would not have received premiership medallions unless they were present in the team that won the premiership-deciding game.
 This would mean that Leon Davis, who would be replaced for the replay, would eventually receive a medallion (although he did not receive one during the match-day ceremony).
+Another rule change, that if the replay was also drawn, extra time would be played instead of a second replay, was also rushed through.